0 In Notes From Elizabeth

 ‘Tis the season of candy hearts and candlelit dinners.

-For many, however, Valentine’s season can bring up complicated emotions like sadness and disappointment.
-Whether in relationship or not.
+For many, however, Valentine’s season can bring up complex emotions such as sadness and disappointment.
+Whether in a relationship or not.

 It’s tempting to feel the pressure of expectations set by a culture of romcoms and Hallmark cards.
 To feel like there’s a prescribed experience we should be having.
 And if we’re not knees-deep in rose petals, then we must be doing it wrong.

 And now, in a loving marriage, I’m still aware of the pressure.
-There’s a flavor of performance energy, pushing us to match an externally defined image of romance.
+There’s a flavor of performance energy that pushes us to match an externally defined image of romance.

 With Valentine’s on the horizon, I’m taking a step back and looking at my relationship to romance itself.
-I’m giving myself permission to let go of any cultural expectations I’ve internalized about love and romance.
+I’m permitting myself to let go of any cultural expectations I’ve internalized about love and romance.
 I’m using it as an opportunity to reimagine and redesign romance in my life.
-How do I want to experience it, express it, celebrate it?
+How do I want to experience it, and how do I want to express it?

 It’s not that I’m down on Valentine’s, it’s just that I want to get to the heart of what romance means to me, and then choose how to celebrate in my own authentic way.

-Yesterday I was mulling over this very question while on a hike around a favorite lake.
+Yesterday, I was mulling over this very question while hiking around a favorite lake.
 I noticed there was a white egret perched on a rock in the middle of the lake.

-Egrets are especially shy birds and keep a healthy distance from humans.
+Egrets are timid birds and keep a healthy distance from humans.
 Every time I’ve encountered one at this lake, it’s been swift to remove itself to the far shore.
 I’ve always longed to see one up close, but never really expected it to happen.

 There we stood — the egret and I — gazing at each other for several minutes.